Last Updated on February 12, 2022 by Maggie McKneely

 1. You will lose all of your progress in one week

 Let’s do some quick math, shall we?
 Let’s say that you typically push yourself hard in the gym 5 days a week.
 There are 52 weeks in a year.
 Two of those weeks you take off for vacation.
 And let’s subtract one more week because life happens – you get sick, you have other things going on, for whatever reason you can’t make it to the gym.
 So that leaves 5 days for 49 weeks = 245 days of exercising in a year.
 That’s 245 days of hard work putting stress on your body and stretching your limits.

 It’s not possible to erase 245 days of work in one week.
 In fact, the body is usually grateful to take some time off from the gym.
-After all, muscles are built while resting and recovery.
+After all, muscles are built while resting and recovering.
 If you never take time off, you risk burning yourself out or even injuring yourself.
 Don’t believe me?
-Then take the word of a professional body-builder.
+Then take the word of a professional bodybuilder.
 Or listen to the scientists: according to research in Medicine and Science in Sports and Exercise, for athletes, “strength performance, in general, is maintained for up to 4 weeks of inactivity.”
-So don’t worry about your one week vacation.
+So don’t worry about your one-week vacation.

 2. You’ll gain tons of weight in one week

 Unless you eat WAYYYY over your maintenance calories every day for your entire trip, no, you won’t.
 If you’re reading this article, chances are that you’re already committed to eating healthy a majority of the time and you have a gym routine.
 That’s your lifestyle.
 You aren’t going to completely throw that lifestyle overboard just because you go on vacation for a week.
 And that means that it’ll actually be pretty difficult for you to overeat enough food to gain some drastic amount of weight.

 A couple of pounds gained from eating unusual foods, sleeping less, and not keeping up your gym routine is to be expected, but once your back home and back into your routine, those will go away.